 I stalked websites daily and finally found another one, except it was a stand-up freezer.
 I figured it was better than nothing so I gave it a shot.
 We’ve had it for 3 months now and I have to say I absolutely love it!

-To top it off, I think it’s even better than the chest freezer I loved for so long!
+To top it off, I think it’s even better than the deep freezer I loved for so long!
 It’s so much easier to organize and see everything.
 I crossed over to the dark side or should I say the ‘upright’ side.” – Jennifer

 “We have a stand-up freezer.
 It’s so old, it’s not even frost-free, but it’s a solidly built freezer.
 I did not want to be digging so the upright is definitely my preference.
 We use the iDesign bins to organize the meats we get from co-op buys and from my husband’s hunting trips.
 I feel like a FoodSaver and freezer are purchases that go hand in hand.” – Stacy